johndmulhausen/Old-GCP-Site/index.md

 {% include _testinclude.md %}

-Testing Travis use of branch "build" & GCE replication.
+Testing use of Travis building into "build" branch & GCE replication.

 ## CSS Tests